 Field data sheets will be completed by field personnel during sample collection activities.
-The types of field data sheets used include boring logs, well construction diagrams, well development records, groundwater sampling logs and well inspection forms.
+The types of field data sheets used include boring logs, well construction diagrams, well development records, groundwater sampling logs, pump test and tracer test field forms, and well inspection forms.
 Copies of the data sheets, as appropriate, will be provided in an appendix to the technical memorandum that presents the results of this assessment.
 Example field data sheets are provided in Appendix C.